uoy-im-aitt/aitt-w9-tangibles/README.md

 ## Task 3: Making it More Tangible

-The Unity scene you’ve created in the last task has the potential to form the basis of a number of different interfaces that make performing using STEMS more visible, like the reacTable example from the lecture.
+The Unity scene you’ve created in the last task has the potential to form the basis of a number of different interfaces that make performing using STEMS more visible, like the "ReacTable" example from the lecture.
 For example, it could be used to create interfaces in which:

 1. The user mutes STEM parts by obscuring the different markers using large, visible hand gestures
 2. The user turns on the STEM parts by placing building blocks with AR markers on them on a table
 3. A physical cube with different AR markers on each face is used to turn on/off the STEM parts

-In this final task, you should get creative and try and make an interface for controlling the DJMixer that makes DJing more visually interesting to an audience.
+In this final task, you should get creative and try and make an interface for controlling the DJMixer that makes DJ-ing more visually interesting to an audience.

 What is visually interesting?
 Some might argue that for it relates to being able to understand what the performer is doing.
-However, others would argue that this doesn’t matter as long as the performer’s actions are visually interesting in some way.
+However, others would argue that this does not matter as long as the performer’s actions are visually compelling in some way.
 Have a think about what your views on this are and implement your interface accordingly.

 One cool thing to experiment with when completing this task might be how you leverage the AR capabilities of Vuforia to augment the performer’s body and performance space.
-Imagine you’re live streaming a performance during Covid, how would you use AR to make the video stream more interesting?
+Imagine you’re live-streaming a performance during Covid, how would you use AR to make the video stream more interesting?

 ## Optional Extensions